Walfred-MA/Ctyper/readme.md

 This repository contains:
 1. ctyper itself (src)

+A c++ program use to perform genotyping on NGS data

-2. a python tool to visualize the ctyper's results (tools/Plot)
+2. a tool to visualize the ctyper's results (tools/Plot)

+A python tool use to visualize genotyping results using multiple sequence alignments

-3. a python tool to help summary cohort study results (tools/Cohort)
+3. a tool to help summary cohort study results (tools/Cohort)

+A python tool use to summary results from all samples and include annotation information.

 4. a pangenome allele database ctyper relies on (link in data)

+The database used by ctyper for genotyping.

-5. the annotations of pangenome allele database to help interpretation and analysis of genotyping results (link in data)
+5. the annotation of pangenome allele-type to help population analysis (link in data)

+The database with annotation information used mostly by cohort study tool.

+6. A more detailed annotation of all individual pangenome alleles to help individual sample study (link in data)

+The database with annotation information used in visualization.

-6. simple test cases (tests)
+7. simple test cases (tests)